tstone/github-pr-treeview/README.md

 1. Click 'Load unpacked extension...'
 1. Choose the root folder of this repo

+If making changes locally, "Update extensions now" will need to be clicked before Chrome sees the changes.

 ### Known Issues (feel free to fork and PR)

 * Treeview causes unnecessary whitespace in header of file